 A. Additions to the NPL

-This final rule adds the following site to the General Superfund section of the NPL.
-The site is being added to the NPL based on an HRS score of 28.50 or above.
+This final rule adds the following five sites to the General Superfund section of the NPL.
+These sites are being added to the NPL based on HRS scores of 28.50 or above.

 GENERAL SUPERFUND SECTION